 Established at the southern end of the sea wall path the stairs provide the most direct access to Sandringham Beach from the B11 car park, playground, picnic area and pedestrian crossing to the shops and railway station at Bay Road.
 The use of treated pine timber in this visually prominent location clashes with the predominant stone and concrete masonry character of the gardens.
 Despite ongoing maintenance the aging timber stairs will likely require complete replacement within 5 years.
-Refer photo 28.
+Refer photo 27.

-- Replace the existing timber stairs with a new set of stone/concrete stairs to match the existing character of the gardens.
-Locate the stairs further south to improve links to the playground/picnic area and pedestrian crossing at Bay Road. - Undertake revegetation of the former stairs site using low indigenous ground layer planting.
+- Consider replacing the existing timber stairs with a new set of stone/ concrete stairs set back into the bank to minimise visual impact, designed to match the existing character of the gardens.
+Subject to geotechnical investigation and impact on vegetation. - Undertake revegetation of the former stairs site using low indigenous ground layer planting.
 (H) Refer Sandringham Gardens Detail Plan.

-Photo 28: Bay Road Stairs
+Photo 27: Bay Road Stairs